-The 10,000 t/d process plant design is conventional for the industry, will operate two 12 hour shifts per day, 365 d/a with an overall plant availability of 92%.
+The 10,000 t/d process plant design is conventional for the industry and will operate two 12-hour shifts per day, 365 d/a with an overall plant availability of 92%.
 The process plant will produce three concentrates: 1) copper concentrate, 2) zinc concentrate, and 3) lead concentrate.
-Gold and silver are expected to be payable at a smelter and are recovered in both the copper and lead concentrates.
+Gold and silver are expected to be payable at a smelter; silver is expected to be payable in the copper and lead concentrates, with gold expected to be payable in the lead concentrate only.